-For her part in “Ugly Betty,” which also had its origins in a soap, Ana Ortiz is well-known.
+Ana Ortiz is well-known for her part in “Ugly Betty,” which also had its origins in a soap.
 Judy Reyes worked on the medical sitcom “Scrubs” for eight seasons.
-While Dana Remirez was on “Entourage,” Roselyn Sanchez appeared in “Without a Trace.”
+While Dana Ramirez was on “Entourage,” Roselyn Sanchez appeared in “Without a Trace.”
 Edy Ganem, who portrays Judy Reyes’ daughter, is the group’s newest member.

-ABC originally set up the pilot.
+ABC initially set up the pilot.
 Lifetime took on the project after ABC turned it down and began production.

 One of the principal roles was offered to Gina Rodriguez, but she declined it.

-Carmen was not meant to be as she was
+5. Carmen Was Not Meant to be as she was

 The lead part in Jane the Virgin is played by Gina Rodriguez, who first turned down the job because she did not connect with the script.

 Except for the premiere, every episode of season 1 has a chore as its name.
-The conclusion, Totally Clean, served as a metaphor for finishing off the housework.
+The conclusion, Totally Clean, was a metaphor for finishing the housework.